TABREZ-96/Voice-of-the-Customer/README.md

 The dataset used in this project is a collection of Amazon product reviews, which can be found on the [Amazon review dataset](https://nijianmo.github.io/amazon/index.html) website.

-OR it can be doenaloaded from the Kaggal for free
+OR it can be downloaded from the Kaggal for free

 ## Screenshots